 School-based education and awareness activities It is important to provide health promotion for primary and secondary school age people.
 There is evidence that school-based activities have an increased chance of working if they: are interactive include social influences and peer leadership use culturally appropriate activities are tailored for the age of the children.
 Linking school-based interventions into wider community activities as part of a multi-component […]

-According to data from the Australian Institute of Health and Welfare, almost half of all pregnant Aboriginal and Torres Strait Islander women smoke.
+According to data from the Australian Institute of Health and Welfare (AIHW), almost half of all pregnant Aboriginal and Torres Strait Islander women smoke (44%).
 Smoking in pregnancy can be supported/encouraged by people’s expectations about what is considered ‘normal’ behaviour, as well as family influences.
 Quitting is seen as a difficult thing to do.
-Despite strong protective attitudes for the unborn baby, continued smoking may be thought […]
+In 2017, AIHW found that the proportion of Aboriginal and Torres […]

 Mass media and social marketing campaigns aim to reduce the number of people who smoke by changing attitudes, beliefs and intentions surrounding tobacco use.
 Mass media campaigns take a traditional marketing approach to this aim, treating the desire to be smoke-free as a product to be sold.
 In contrast, social marketing uses knowledge of specific community barriers to develop more targeted marketing approaches.
 Both approaches […]

 Desley Thompson – Manager Primary contact for grant recipients and Aboriginal and Torres Strait Islander organisations Email: firstname.lastname@example.org Ph: (08) 8211 0430 General inquiries Ph: 1800 282 624 (tollfree) Email: email@example.com